 However, a newfound interest in this traditional Japanese style of music has begun to resurface.
 Perhaps this is due to foreigners’ interest in the genre picking up waves of attention online.

-Many foreigners who appreciate Japanese culture are discovering enka for the first time and loving the unique vocals and music presented in it.
+Many foreigners who appreciate Japanese culture are discovering enka for the first time and loving its unique vocals and music.

 As the world gets smaller with the advancement of technology, music and other forms of art are readily available to the masses.

 The circulation of information and art has helped spread the love for enka music all over the globe.